sayedhfatimi/the-contemplative-path-posts/2025-08-21-the-shadow-universe-antimatter-time-and-the-mystery-of-symmetry/post.md

 In this view, matter and antimatter are not only partners in equations but perhaps partners in entire universes: two diamonds, layered like sheets of paper, separated by the direction of their temporal flow.

-## Imaginary Time and Hawking’s Vision
+## Imaginary Time and Hawking's Vision

 If symmetry is the compass of physics and Penrose diagrams are its maps, then Stephen Hawking gave us one of its most daring re-imaginings of time itself.